by Texas Homesteader ~

 The first several years were a (hard) work in progress.
 We came from the big city on weekends to clear trash, repair the barn & remove multitudes of dreaded Honey Locust trees.

-But now what to do with it?
+But now that we’ve cleaned it up, what to do with it?
 It’s really just a bit too large to become only a weekend getaway.
 Could it be possible we could actually make a living here?

 Our First Cattle

 We’d never been to an auction before and were very intimidated by the entire process.
 One of our first local acquaintances was a veteran cattleman who purchased our first calves for us at a livestock auction.

 Then he brought them to his own corrals to work them for us, & delivered them to our own fledgling ranch.
 Now there was no looking back!